radical-cybertools/BigJobAsync/examples/moleculardynamics/README.md

 ### 1.2 Test Mode

-The `freenrg` script provides a 'test mode' in which only a single task is submitted to the remote cluster.
-This tasks checks wether the environment is healthy / usable and gathers some information about AMBER / MMPBSA.
+The `freenrg` script provides two 'test modes' (`--checkenv` and `--testjob`) in which only a single task is submitted to the remote cluster to check wether the environment is healthy and usable.

-Before you start running large simulations on a resource, you should run test mode at least once to ensure that everything (?) is in place:
+Before you start running large simulations on a resource, you should run `--checkenv` test mode at least once to ensure that the environment is ok:

 ```
 $> python freenrg.py --checkenv